shakebugs/shake-docs/docs/android/shake-ui/home-screen.md

 ## Show

 To show the Home screen to an app user, call the `Shake.show` method with the `ShakeScreen.HOME` argument.
-Visit [manual invocations](android/user-feedback/invoke.md/#invoke-through-code) to learn more.
+Visit [Invocations](android/user-feedback/invoke#invoke-through-code) to learn more.